Brushing and flossing

-- Clean the inside surfaces of the front teeth by tilting the brush vertically and making several up-and-down strokes with the front of the brush.
+- Clean the inside surfaces of the front teeth by tilting the brush upright and making several up-and-down strokes with the front of the brush.

-- Finish by brushing your tongue, which helps remove bacteria from your mouth.
+- Finish by brushing your tongue, which helps remove germs from your mouth.

-- Replace your toothbrush approximately every two to three months or as soon as the bristles are worn or bent.
-A worn-out toothbrush does not clean your teeth properly, and may actually injure your gums.
+- Replace your toothbrush every two to three months, or as soon as the bristles are worn or bent.
+A worn-out toothbrush does not clean your teeth properly and can hurt your gums.
 You should also replace your toothbrush after you've had a cold.

 - Be sure you are reaching every tooth.
-The toothbrush can only clean one or two teeth at a time, so you should be moving the toothbrush around frequently.
+The toothbrush can only clean one or two teeth at a time, so move it around a lot.

-- Avoid toothbrushes with hard bristles, which can damage your gums.
+- Try not to use a toothbrush with hard bristles.
+That can hurt your gums.
 Use a toothbrush with soft, end-rounded bristles.

-- By age eight, children should be able to floss their own teeth.
-To make it easier, use a loop of floss.
-Simply tie the ends of a 10-inch piece of floss, forming a circle.
-Hold the floss tightly between the thumbs and forefingers, and use the technique above.
+- By the time you're eight, you can floss your own teeth.
+Try using a loop of floss.
+Tie the ends of a 10-inch piece of floss, forming a circle.
+Hold the floss tightly between the thumbs and forefingers.

 - Floss your teeth the same way each time, so that you don't miss any teeth.

 - Floss gently, so you don't hurt your gums.